 Sustainability concepts and practices are continually reviewed and incorporated into UMW policies and programs.
-A brief review of historical activities is provided below:
+Our efforts are continuously evolving!

 Like the pieces of a jigsaw puzzle, many departments and offices continue to make efforts that contribute to our overall stewardship of environmental resources.
 The following list is a first rough draft of some of these.

-- The University continues to work closely with the regional bus transit service, FRED, to provide routes that serve our students and staff.
-UMW also provides subsidies for FRED operations.
+- The University continues to work closely with the regional bus transit service, FXBGO!, to provide routes that serve our students and staff.
+UMW also provides subsidies for FXBGO! operations.

-- Thermal energy storage systems at Trinkle and Jepson Science Center reduce peak demand charges by making ice for cooling during non-peak electrical hours.
+- Thermal energy storage systems at Farmer Hall and Jepson Science Center reduce peak demand charges by making ice for cooling during non-peak electrical hours.

 - The University has updated storm water plans and maintenance to meet new standards from the Department of Conservation and Recreation.